CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 When calculating the *AABB* for a given system, we need to factor in the particle size.
 To avoid actually having to do that manually, we'll instead use this size hint to approximate the particle size, and assume it's a box.
 This is technically over-generous (and imprecise) but that ensures that the particle systems LOOK right.

+## Particle Ready Shader Material
+An exact duplicate of the `ParticleReadySpatialMaterial`, except that this one is `ShaderMaterial` with a few extra fields.
+Provided for those who prefer `ShaderMaterial` to Godot's default `SpatialMaterial`.

 ## Scalable Particle Blueprint
-This custom resource ties together a `ParticleReadySpatialMaterial` with a `ParticleMaterial` (or `ShaderMaterial`) and some extra instructions for instantiating a *Scalable Particle Emitter* - hence the *blueprint* designation.
+This custom resource ties together a `ParticleReadySpatialMaterial` or `ParticleReadyShaderMaterial` with a `ParticleMaterial` (or `ShaderMaterial`) and some extra instructions for instantiating a *Scalable Particle Emitter* - hence the *blueprint* designation.

 ### Configurables

 #### PRSM
-The  `ParticleReadySpatialMaterial` for this blueprint.
+The  `ParticleReadySpatialMaterial`/`ParticleReadyShaderMaterial` for this blueprint.
 I had to make the variable name an acronym because I failed to be concise when devising a class name (whoopsie, hehe).
-The blueprint should reject any resources that are not `ParticleReadySpatialMaterial` resources.
+The blueprint should reject any resources that are not `ParticleReadySpatialMaterial` or `ParticleReadyShaderMaterial` resources.

 #### Particle Material